Ayman-Alks/Ayman-Alks/README.md

 `Level = Beginner` 🌱

 Hi, I'm a 1st year BA-ICT student, diving head first into the programming world.
-A deep hunger for knowledge and the want the to create whatever I want drives me.
+A deep hunger for knowledge and the need to create whatever I want drives me.

 ### 🧰 Languages and Tools Currently Learning